 Executive Chef Jobs in USA with Visa Sponsorship

-Executive chef positions qualify for H-1B and other work visa sponsorship when they require specialized culinary education and management expertise.
+Executive chef positions qualify for H-1B visa and other work visa sponsorship when they require specialized culinary education and management expertise.
 High-end restaurants, hotel chains, and hospitality groups regularly sponsor executive chefs who can demonstrate formal culinary training and proven leadership in kitchen operations.
 For detailed occupation requirements, see the O*NET profile.

 See All Executive Chef Jobs